18F/tock/docs/deployment-process.md

 ### Production servers

-Production deploys are a somewhat manual process in that they are not done from CI.
+Production deploys are also automated.
+They rely on the creation of a Git tag to be made against the `master` branch following the from CI.
 However, just like in our CircleCI deployments to staging, we use the Cloud Foundry [autopilot plugin](https://github.com/contraband/autopilot).